How Pentecostal Christianity Is Taking Over the World

 ‘With a deft combination of reportage and analysis, Hardy’s engaging book fills critical gaps in the popular understanding of Pentecostalism and its substantial sway over politics and society around the world.’ — Katherine Stewart, author of The Power Worshippers: Inside the Dangerous Rise of Religious Nationalism

-Elle Hardy is a journalist and foreign correspondent who has reported from the United States, the former USSR and North Korea, among a long list of places.
-Her work has appeared in GQ, Lonely Planet, Foreign Policy and Business Insider, and on ABC Australia.
+Elle Hardy is a journalist and foreign correspondent who has reported from the United States, the former USSR, North Korea and elsewhere.
+Her work has appeared in The Guardian, The Sunday Times, The New Republic, GQ, Lonely Planet and Foreign Policy.
+She co- hosted the iHeartRadio podcast False Prophets.